MicrosoftDocs/dynamics365smb-docs/business-central/ui-batch-posting.md

 Sales orders that are within defined filters will now be posted every week day at 4 PM.

-### Monitor the job queue
+## Monitor the job queue

 If you set up background posting with job queues, make it a regular task to monitor the job queue to catch any issues.
 You can track the status in the **Job Queue Entries** page.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

-As an administrator, you can also use [Application Insights](/azure/azure-monitor/app/app-insights-overview) to gather and analyze telemetry that you can use to identify problems.
+As an administrator, you can use [Application Insights](/azure/azure-monitor/app/app-insights-overview) to gather and analyze telemetry that you can use to identify problems.
 For more information, see [Monitoring and Analyzing Telemetry](/dynamics365/business-central/dev-itpro/administration/telemetry-overview) in the developer and administration content.

 ## See Also